U.S. military turns back ships amid hope for new peace talks

 “The short-term authorization permitting the sale of Iranian oil already stranded at sea is set to expire in a few days and will not be renewed,” the Treasury Department said in a statement on X.

-The expiration of the waiver, which was announced in March, comes as the U.S. military blockades Iranian ports around the Strait of Hormuz.
+The waiver, which was announced in March, is expiring as the U.S. military blockades Iranian ports around the Strait of Hormuz.

-The Treasury Department also issued a warning to banks today about moving funds in support of the Iranian regime.
+The Treasury Department also warned banks today about moving funds in support of the Iranian regime.

 “Financial institutions should be on notice that the department is leveraging the full range of available tools and authorities and is prepared to deploy secondary sanctions against foreign financial institutions that continue to support Iran’s activities,” it said in the statement.